Practice & Projects · OrevateAI

 Why a New Area Code?

 The decision to implement area code 257 stemmed from the increasing depletion of available numbers within the existing overlay codes serving British Columbia.
 For years, residents were accustomed to the familiar 604 for the Lower Mainland and southwestern BC, and 250 for the rest of the province.
 As technology advanced and the population grew, particularly in urban centres like Vancouver and Surrey, the demand for new phone numbers surged.
-This led to the introduction of overlay area codes 778 in 2001, 236 in 2013, and now, 672 in 2019, all of which cover the entire province as non-geographic overlays.
+This led to the introduction of overlay area codes 778 in 2001, 236 in 2013, and 672 in 2019, all of which cover the entire province as non-geographic overlays.
 As these codes neared capacity, the need for additional numbering resources became apparent.
+The CRTC’s Numbering Plan Administration (NPA) projections, updated in late 2025, indicated that without intervention, the existing pool of numbers would be exhausted within the next few years, potentially impacting new service activations and business growth.

 Introducing Area Code 257